intel/llvm/sycl/doc/design/KernelFusionJIT.md

 Kernel fusion of reductions is partially supported.
-In order to preserve the legality of the fused kernel, i.e., the fact that fused kernel must perform the same work as the graph of kernels to be fused, only the fusion of following reduction strategies at the time of writing is supported:
+In order to preserve the legality of the fused kernel, i.e., the fact that fused kernel must perform the same work as the graph of kernels to be fused, only the fusion of the following reduction strategies is supported at the time of writing:

 - `group_reduce_and_last_wg_detection`
 - `local_atomic_and_atomic_cross_wg`